-- 1. Describe the organizational resources necessary to successfully implement the proposed activities in a timely manner, and the applicant's ability to develop and implement large information campaign projects as appropriate on a national level and a regional/local level. (up to 2 points) - 2.
-Describe staff experience in production of written materials relating to fair housing education and experience in public relations, including experience in production of materials in languages other than English and in alternative formats for us by persons with disabilities. (up to 3 points) - 3.
-Show the ability to develop, implement make modifications as necessary, and manage an interactive online and offline media campaign on a national and regional/local scale.
+1. Describe the organizational resources necessary to successfully implement the proposed activities in a timely manner and the applicant's ability to develop and implement large information campaign projects as appropriate on a national level and a regional/local level.

+(up to 2 points)

+- 2. Describe staff experience in production of written materials relating to fair housing education and experience in public relations, including experience in production of materials in languages other than English and in alternative formats for persons with disabilities. (up to 3 points) - 3.
+Show the ability to develop, implement, make modifications as necessary, and manage an interactive online media campaign on a national and regional/local scale for members of the protected classes under the Fair Housing Act.
+The propose campaign must provide a nexus between the Fair Housing Act and members of the protected classes under the Act.
 This capacity may be demonstrated via partnership with an organization that has comparable experience to undertake a national fair housing education, outreach and training program. (up to 3 points).
-However, if the applicant fails to meet this requirement, there will be a 10-point reduction and no points will be given under this section.
+However, if the applicant fails to meet this requirement, there will be a 10-point reduction and no points will be given under this section. - 4.
+Demonstrate how the applicant organization represents groups of persons protected under the Fair Housing Act. (up to 2 points)

-- 4. Demonstrate how the applicant organization represents groups of persons protected under the Fair Housing Act. (up to 2 points) - EOI General and Tester Review Components Only.
-Describe the organization specific targets set, target results and how results were measured in providing outreach or training to the community. - 1.
-Describe the organization specific targets set, target results and how results were measured in providing outreach or training to the community (up to 5 points) - 2.
+EOI General Components Only.

+- 1. Describe how the organization set specific targets and measured results in past experience providing outreach. (up to 5 points) - 2.
 Describe experience in conducting educational symposia and/or training, including developing, printing and distributing material utilizing various methods which may include printed and electronic media to effectively reach and deliver information to groups with varying skill levels. (up to 5 points)